 An insulated puffer jacket is a great mid-layer and can be worn at the bar in a pinch.
 I wear a fleece and my puffer jacket in colder weather.
 It’s also an essential item on my backcountry skiing packing list.

 A good pair of ski socks are essential for any ski trip.
 Ski socks should be high quality and made from moisture-wicking fabric to keep your feet warm and dry all day long.
+If you are prone to cold feet consider heated socks or buying a pair of boot heaters,

 3) Ski Gear/Equipment